LubwamaDavid/cd-101416908-lab-test2-comp3133/README.md

 # 101416908LabTest2Comp3133

-Usde ng serve to start.
+Use the ng serve to start.
 My application has home page, mission list and mission details page.
 Use home button to navigate back after viewing details.